 Albright studies how policy decisions are made in response to storms and other extreme weather events.
 She is an assistant professor of the practice of environmental science and policy methods at Duke’s Nicholas School of the Environment.

-An expert on risk assessment including areas ranging from designing large structures that can withstand natural disasters to setting policy in regards to protecting environmental resources.
+Borsuk is an expert on risk assessment, including areas ranging from designing large structures that can withstand natural disasters to setting policy in regards to protecting environmental resources.

 Martin Doyle (firstname.lastname@example.org)

 Doyle studies river management and restoration, including aging river infrastructure and flooding.
 He can discuss how river management affects the risk of flooding during heavy rainfall.
 He is a professor of river science and policy at Duke’s Nicholas School of the Environment and directs the water policy program at the Nicholas Institute for Environmental Policy Solutions.
 Doyle is also a former fellow with the Department of the Interior.